 With over 2000 reviews and a 79 percent 5-star rating, this spray lacquer for wood is worth a try.

 Best Satin Wood Lacquer Spray: DEFT Interior Clear Lacquer

 The Deft clear lacquer for wood is ideal for interior wood as well as metal surfaces, and is a pure nitrocellulose lacquer.
 This spray lacquer for wood is easy to use, self-leveling, and dries quite quickly within two hours.
 The results are a brilliantly clear finish that will not yellow over time.
 It dries to the touch within 30 minutes and there is no need to sand in-between coats.

 Use this clear-coat spray for wood for your interior wood surfaces to bring out the richness and natural beauty of the furniture piece.
 It is perfect to use on exotic woods such as rosewood.
-This spray can also be used on cabinets, paneling, and other craft projects.
+This spray can also be used on cabinets, paneling, and other wood craft projects.
 Once the lacquer has hardened thoroughly, it becomes water-resistant and will also protect against spills from juices and alcohol.

 The Deft Clear Lacquer is simple to use, dries fast, and will give you a beautiful gloss finish.
 You will be able to handle your item within just a few hours of application, and you can add a further shine with some extra polishing and buffing.

 Best Value Clear Lacquer for Wood: WATCO Crystal Clear Lacquer

 The Watco Crystal-Clear Wood Finish Lacquer is an excellent non-yellowing and self-leveling clear gloss wood finish.
 It comes in a quart-sized container that can cover 290 square feet of a wooden surface.